 Building on the surging momentum, the 2022 Roadrunners made UTSA’s first NCAA Championships appearance in 12 years, earning their spot via a three-game sweep through the Conference USA tournament for the program’s first Conference USA Championship and the first league title since 2010.
 For the second consecutive season, under Pittman’s leadership UTSA registered the program’s second-most wins and best winning percentage (.636) with a 12-6-4 record.
 The Roadrunners tied school records most conference victories (4), most points in Conference USA play (15) and highest Conference USA finish – going out with a bang in the program’s final year in the league.
 The 2022 team achieved UTSA's first-ever ranking, reaching No. 5 in the United Soccer Coaches South Region rankings and remaining for for five consecutive weeks.

 A key component to the increased success has been UTSA's dominance at Park West, holding a program-best 83.3 percent winning rate at home in 2022 to set a new school record, including the first program win over a Big 12 program.
-The team began making the turn at home in 2021, registering a 72.2 home win percentage.
+The team began making the turn at home in 2021, registering a 71.2 home win percentage with a 16-5-5 record in that three-year span.

 In 2021, the Roadrunners went 10-5-4, resulting in what was then the second-most wins in program history as well as the highest winning percentage (.632) in school history.
 Riding the success, UTSA made the C-USA tournament field for the first time in program history, where it fell to eventual tournament champion Old Dominion in the quarterfinals.
 The 2021 team also earned UTSA's first-ever NCAA Top 100 RPI ranking at No. 86.
 Five Roadrunners received Conference USA accolades on the year, including Kloza (all-conference second team), Ellis Patterson (all-conference second team), Sutter (all-conference second team), Schneider (all-academic second team) and Stewart (all-academic second team).

-The Roadrunners’ 2020 was curtailed due to COVID-19 implications, as UTSA played just an 11-game schedule that featured a six-game Conference USA slate.
+The Roadrunners’ 2020 season was curtailed due to COVID-19 implications, as UTSA played just an 11-game schedule that featured a six-game Conference USA slate played in spring 2021.
 UTSA was led by all-conference selection Patterson, who notched a pair of assists.

 In 2019, Pittman led UTSA to an 8-8-1 overall record, which is the best winning percentage since the 2011 season.
 Four Roadrunners received conference accolades including Patterson (all-conference second team), Lexi Bolton (all-conference third team), Nicole Galan, (all-academic team) and Deja Sandoval (all-freshman team).